EGI-Federation/documentation/content/en/users/tutorials/adhoc/data-redundancy/_index.md

 MinIO is available in FedCloud with different deployment options:

 - **Preconfigured Virtual Machines** using Infrastructure Manager.
-- **Helm chart deployment in Kubernetes**, with CESNET's Rancher enabling easy setup with just a few clicks.
+- **Helm chart deployment in Kubernetes**, with [Cloud Container Compute](https://docs.egi.eu/users/compute/cloud-compute/), enabling easy setup with just a few clicks.

 ### Prerequisites